philiplee13/canvasGUI/README.md

-# This is a GUI Application built with Tkinter and Tkmacosx for coloring.
+# GUI Application built with Tkinter and Tkmacosx for coloring.

+## The goal of this application is to automatically sync all of my assignments and tests in Canvas onto my G-Mail calendar

 ### If you'd like to modify this please fork the repo and download the requirements.txt file as well.